Skip to main content

 The Genetic Information Nondiscrimination Act of 2008 (GINA) was enacted to address the fear that genetic information could be used to discriminate against individuals in health insurance and employment.
 In the context of wellness programs, GINA’s protections are particularly relevant.

-“Genetic information” is broadly defined to include not only the results of genetic tests but also your and the manifestation of a disease or disorder in your family members.
+“Genetic information” is broadly defined to include not only the results of genetic tests but also your family medical history and the manifestation of a disease or disorder in your family members.
 This means that when a health risk assessment (HRA) asks about your family’s history of heart disease or cancer, it is collecting genetic information protected by GINA.

 A critical provision of GINA is its strict prohibition on offering inducements for genetic information.
 An employer cannot provide a financial reward or penalty to encourage you to disclose your genetic data.
 There is, however, a specific allowance that is important to understand.